Nexmo/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-application.md

 2) Change into the project directory.

 3) Create a Nexmo application by copying and pasting the command below.
-Make sure to change the value of `--voice-answer-url` argument by replecing `GIST-URL` with the gist URL from the previous step.
+Make sure to change the value of `--voice-answer-url` argument by replacing `GIST-URL` with the gist URL from the previous step.

 ``` shell
 nexmo app:create "Phone To App Tutorial" --capabilities=voice --keyfile=private.key  --voice-event-url=https://example.com/ --voice-answer-url=GIST-URL